Install Blogima for Ghost in Chrome and Firefox

 Once you have your Ghost Content API key, paste it in the input field.

-Fill in the Ghost content API key.
+Fill the website domain and the content API key.

-Fill in the Ghost content API key.
+Fill the website domain and the content API key.

-The Ghost content API key is valid.
+3. Verify that the content API key of your Ghost blog is valid.

 💡